milesdwilliams15/seerrr/README.md

 ### Monte Carlo

 Sometimes a user may have a more general simulation exercise in mind.
-This might be related research on the behavior of a specific estimator, understanding the role of bias, or instruction in a statistics course.
+This might be related research on the behavior of a specific estimator, understanding the role of bias, or for illustration in a statistics course.

 To generally assess the performance of an estimator, we simply specify `what = "bias"` in evaluate.
 Say for instance we want to assess our ability to correctly identify a true positive effect of `x` on `y` where the true effect size is 1.
 We would simulate, estimate, and evaluate as follows: